NachtRaveVL/Lepton-FLiR-Arduino/README.md

 ### I2C Bus

-I2C (aka I²C, IIC, TwoWire, TWI) devices can be chained together on the same shared bus lines (no flipping of wires), and are typically labeled `SCL` and `SDA`.
+I2C (aka I²C, IIC, TwoWire, TWI) devices can be chained together on the same shared bus lines (no flipping of wires), which are typically labeled `SCL` and `SDA`.
 Only different kinds of I2C devices can be used on the same bus line together using factory default settings, otherwise manual addressing must be done.
 I2C runs at mid to high KHz speeds and is useful for advanced device control.

 * When more than one I2C device of the same kind is to be used on the same bus line, each device must be set to use a different address.
 This is accomplished via the A0-A2 (sometimes A0-A5) pins/pads on the physical device that must be set either open or closed (typically via a de-solderable resistor, or by shorting a pin/pad).
 Check your specific breakout's datasheet for details.
 * Note that not all the I2C libraries used support multi-addressable I2C devices at this time.
 Currently, this restriction applies to RTC devices (read as: may only use one).